Miguel de Buría: Coronation

 Using his newly acquired riches, Miguel began an emancipatory campaign directed towards other enslaved Africans, as well as Christianized natives.
 This proved successful and many joined him, leading to a population of around 180 (several of them mine workers), among which was his partner Guiomar and the couple's son.
 Miguel's settlement was built in a strategic location, near an inlet or cove, with natural protection on the side that faced a river with an untraversable rock formation.
 It was fenced with two doors, and had guards at its entrance ready to defend in the case of an attack from the Spaniards.
 The exact location, however, is unclear.
 Sources place his kingdom in the proximity of the current city of Barquisimeto or the municipality of Nirgua in the state of Yaracuy.
 According to Edgar Esteves González, the ines were near Nirgua.
 Guevara speculated that he lived in a cumbe (a settlement of Africans who escaped slavery) located near the mountains.
 The population was said to number at least a hundred by the time of his coronation.
 Reports placed as many as 180 individuals during the settlement's peak.
 Herrera makes mention that the Africans had moved to a "land in a hard place" in his account about the attack on Nueva Segovia de Barquisimeto, but no other known document references this.

 According to Spanish documents, a hierarchy was created and the women were assigned to the men, arbitrarily establishing the composition of the respective couples.
 Among the settlers was one that had been known as "el canónigo" (lit. "the priest", likely a shaman in the vein of African tradition) in the mines, a background that inspired Miguel to name him bishop of his kingdom.
 The cleric had a church erected, where daily masses were held.
-Given his origins at Puerto Rico and his dominance of the language, Miguel was quite familiarized with 15th Century Spanish society and its Institutions.
-He organized his followers in accordance to these.
+Given his origins at Puerto Rico and his dominance of the language, Miguel was quite familiarized with 15th-century Spanish society and its institutions.
+He organized his followers in accordance with these.
 In a ceremony, Miguel was sworn in as king by the bishop, Guiomar was recognized as queen and his son as prince, completing the succession line.
 The contingent of Africans was joined by the natives from the region in their recognition as king.
-He established a Royal House and made use of every European regal role that he knew of.
+He established a royal house and made use of every European regal role that he knew of.
 His most loyal collaborators were given the title of ministers, others were named royal officers.